GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 ## The Color Balance interface

 The `GstColorBalance` interface is a way to control video-related properties on an element, such as brightness, contrast and so on.
-It's sole reason for existence is that, as far as its authors know, there's no way to dynamically register properties using `GObject`.
+Its sole reason for existence is that, as far as its authors know, there's no way to dynamically register properties using `GObject`.